 Hope you can visit the island too as soon as you can!

 From Siargao, we headed to Surigao del Sur; travelled by sea and land for 9 hours across CARAGA region to see Enchanted River and Tinuy-an Falls.
-We took a cheap flight as well from Butuan to Manila.
+Then, we took a cheap flight again from Butuan going back to Manila.

 Watch my action-packed Siargao travel video and see all the fun things we did there!